KOTOR-Community-Portal/mod-builds/src/k2/spoiler-free.md

 This is a common issue which users tend to think is caused by the mod builds, but 99.9% of the time you don't have a mod error, and this is a basegame issue.
 Sometimes the game refuses to load when you have the Frame Buffer Effects setting enabled, so just disabling it in your Advanced Graphics Options ingame will allow you to load the game.
 Disable it long enough to load the next area, then, if you'd like, save and re-enable it.
 It might fail to load again, but usually it'll let you use it after you leave the affected module, until the issue returns once more.

-### Odd Artifacts on Main Menu / Crashes on Game Load

-This is an extremely odd vanilla issue which seems to originate from the use of certain graphics cards.
-The artifacts cause no problems and can be ignored (they go away once a save is loaded), but they may be an indication that you will experience the second issue, which is more troublesome.
-The latter issue causes the game to constantly CTD when attempting to load a save game, or sometimes even when you enter the "Load Game" menu, even with settings like Frame Buffer Effects disabled.

-To resolve the latter issue, if you encounter it, you must start a new game, then load your old save from within the new game you've started—this will solve the issue.
-Make sure to select "Switch Character" in the save menu so you can see your other character's saves in order to load into them properly.

 ### Character Stuck After Combat

 This isn't a bug that modding can fix (or cause), it's an engine bug.
 It's related to the game's framerate being unsynced with your monitor's refresh rate.
 If you're on a 60hz monitor, you can just toggle v-sync.
 If you're 144hz or similar, just set your monitor to 60hz manually for the duration of play and also toggle v-sync.